-Cost of revenues for other services mainly consists of payments to theatres and film production companies for pre-film screening advertisement slots, charges for impairment of intangible assets and amortization of sublicensing cost.
+Cost of revenues for other services mainly consists of payments to theatres and film production companies for pre-film screening advertisement slots and revenue-sharing payments related to IVAS business.

-Cost of revenues for other services was \$23.1 million for 2012, compared to \$16.1 million and \$1.5 million, respectively, for 2011 and 2010.
-The year-on-year increase in cost of revenues for other services for 2012 was \$7 million.
-The increases were mainly due to intangible assets impairment costs for our cinema advertisement business.
-The year-on-year increase in cost of revenues for other services for 2011 was \$14.6 million.
-The increase mainly consisted of a \$13.8 million in cost for our cinema advertisement business.
+Cost of revenues for other services was \$23.3 million for 2013, compared to \$24.6 million and \$16.1 million, respectively, for 2012 and 2011.
+The year-on-year decrease in cost of revenues for other services for 2013 was \$1.3 million.
+The year-on-year increase in cost of revenues for other services for 2012 was \$8.5 million.
+The increase was mainly due to intangible asset impairment costs for our cinema advertisement business.